On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: The Strategy

-The Fourier coefficients $c_g(n)$ encode arithmetic information.
-For instance, Waldspurger's formula shows that for fundamental discriminants $d$ with $(-1)^kd>0$, $|c_g(|d|)|^2$ is proportional to the central value of an $L$-function, and so the magnitude of the $L$-function essentially determines the size of the coefficient $c_g(n)$.
+with normalised real Fourier coefficients $c_g(n)$, which encode arithmetic information.
+For instance, Waldspurger's formula shows that for fundamental discriminants $d$ with $(-1)^kd>0$, $|c_g(|d|)|^2$ is proportional to the central value of an $L$-function, and so the magnitude of the $L$-function essentially determines the size of the coefficient $c_g(|d|)$.
 We shall use this fact repeatedly.

-Let us then explain how to exploit the information about the Fourier coefficients $c_g(n)$ in order to produce real zeroes.
-By the steepest descent argument it turns out that on the half-lines $\sigma+iy$, with $\sigma\in\{-\frac12,0\}$ and $y>0$, the values $g(\sigma+iy_\ell)$ for $y_\ell:=(k-1/2)/4\pi\ell$ and $1\ll\ell\ll k/Y$, are essentially determined by the single Fourier coefficient $c_g(\ell)$.
-Morally this reduces finding zeroes on these lines (i.e., real zeroes) to studying sign changes of the Fourier coefficients $c_g(n)$.
-The latter question has been considered by many authors following the works of Knopp-Kohnen-Pribitkin \cite{KKP2003} and Bruinier-Kohnen \cite{Bruinier-Kohnen2008}, the former of which showed that such forms have infinitely many sign changes.
+Let us then explain how to exploit information about the Fourier coefficients $c_g(n)$ in order to produce real zeroes.
+By a steepest descent argument it turns out that on the half-lines $\sigma+iy$, with $\sigma\in\{-\frac12,0\}$ and $y>0$, the values $g(\sigma+iy_\ell)$ for $y_\ell:=(k-1/2)/4\pi\ell$ and $\ell\in[c_1,c_2k/Y]$, for some absolute constants $c_1$ and $c_2$, are essentially determined by the single Fourier coefficient $c_g(\ell)$.
+Morally this reduces finding zeroes on these lines (i.e., real zeroes) to studying sign changes\footnote{In reality we need something a bit stronger, but for the purposes of sketching the argument we pretend here that it suffices to find sign changes.} of Fourier coefficients $c_g(\ell)$.
+More precisely, we consider a dyadic subinterval $[X,2X]\subset[c_1,c_2k/Y]$ with $X\asymp k/Y$ and wish to show that $c_g(\ell)$ has many sign changes for many forms $g$ as $\ell$ traverses over $\mathbb N\cap[X,2X]$.

+The question of finding sign changes has been considered by many authors following the works of Knopp--Kohnen--Pribitkin \cite{KKP2003} and Bruinier--Kohnen \cite{Bruinier-Kohnen2008}, the former of which showed that such forms have infinitely many sign changes.
 Subsequent works \cite{HKKL2012, Kohnen-Lau-Wu2013, Lau-Royer-Wu2016} showed that the sequence $\{c_g(n)\}_n$ exhibits many sign changes under suitable conditions.
 It is essential for our approach to obtain quantitative results that are uniform in the weight aspect.

 Due to the lack of multiplicativity of these coefficients, the methods used to produce sign changes \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018} are not readily available in our setting.
 For some special subsequences of coefficients, methods of multiplicative number theory are useful.
-For example, for a fixed positive squarefree integer $t$ the coefficients $c_g(tm^2)$ are multiplicative.
+For example, for a fixed positive squarefree integer $t$ the coefficients $c_g(tm^2)$ are (essentially) multiplicative.
 This can be used in the proof of Theorem \ref{second-main-theorem} as we now explain.